ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 Situation is resolved for now and things are working.
 We are currently discussing the situation with our electricians to avoid future instances.

+{{< comment >}}
+## Scheduled exceptions and downtimes

+None currently observed.

+## Unannounced exceptions

+None currently observed.

+## Standard Operating Procedures

+### SOP for unscheduled outages

+When unforeseen issues arise they are categorized by severity:

+0. Green - Normal operation, no current issues
+1. Yellow - Minor issue[s], likely not observed by users (ie. jobs are not affected)
+2. Orange - Medium issue[s], likely observed by users but not fatal (ie. jobs may perform slower than usual)
+3. Red - Critical issue[s], major service or entire cluster is not functioning as expected (ie. jobs have terminated prematurely)

+Email notifications are only sent to users if there is a Red critical issue.

+### SOP for scheduled shutdowns

+The following outlines the timeline for advance email notifications on scheduled shutdowns of the HPCC cluster and other exceptions:

+1. Four weeks advance notice
+2. Followed by weekly reminders
+3. Final reminder the day before the outage

+## Twitter feed

+For additional news and information, please consult the [HPCC Twitter site](https://twitter.com/UCR_HPCC).
+Also see the Tweets window at the bottom of this and other pages of the HPCC website.

+## Team collaborations with Slack

+Sign up and use Slack Team Collaboration app here: [ucr-hpcc.slack](https://ucr-hpcc.slack.com)
+{{< /comment >}}